This post may contain affiliate links. Please read our privacy policy.

 Shrimp are exceedingly popular for good reason.
 Delicately flavored, slightly sweet, a bit salty, with an appealing firm-crisp texture.
-They cook up quickly in a skillet or pan, and can star in many dishes and many cuisines.
-Plus, if you get your hands on the big ones (yes, often a splurge, but what a splurge) those are not only a treat but a showstopper.
+They cook up quickly in a skillet or pan and can star in many dishes and many cuisines.
+Plus, if you get your hands on the big ones (yes, often a splurge, but what a splurge), those are not only a treat but a showstopper.
+This sautéed shrimp recipe works for any size shrimp and is one of the easiest shrimp recipes around!

-Simple sautéed shrimp, perhaps with a splash of lemon juice, some zest, maybe some red pepper flakes, possibly some parsley or another fresh herb, can be a main course on their own, perhaps served over rice, pasta, grits, or polenta.
-Sautéed shrimp are also wonderful added into grain salads, stirred into risottos, and as part of stir fries.
-Or, think about finishing these with a drizzle of Easy Lemon Butter Sauce.
+Simple sautéed shrimp, perhaps with a splash of lemon juice, some zest, maybe some red pepper flakes, possibly some parsley or another fresh herb, can be a main course on their own Serve it over rice, pasta, grits, or polenta.
+Sautéed shrimp are also wonderful added into grain salads, stirred into risottos, and as part of stir-fries.
+Or, think about finishing these with a drizzle of Lemon Butter Sauce.

 A bag of frozen shrimp is one of the money-in-the-bank ingredients that I always have on hand.
-Don’t think for a minute frozen shrimp are of lesser quality; almost all shrimp has been frozen and defrosted before it hits our kitchens.
-Sure, if you’re lucky and live by a coast you might get your hands on some fresh-never-frozen shrimp, and by all means you should grab them.
+Don’t think for a minute that frozen shrimp are of lesser quality; almost all shrimp have been frozen and defrosted before landing in our kitchens.
+Sure, if you’re lucky and live by a coast, you might get your hands on some fresh-never-frozen shrimp, and by all means, you should grab them.
 But otherwise, even most of the shrimp you buy at a good fish store has been frozen.
+Shrimp defrost quickly, ready to cook up on the stove in as little as 20 minutes.

 Make sure you defrost shrimp in your refrigerator, not on the counter, for safety.
 You can also defrost them by running cold water over them in a colander.